Jacques Labillardière: Early life

 Jacques Labillardière was born in Alençon, Normandy, France, on 28 October 1755.
 The ninth of 14 children of a lace merchant, he was born into a devoutly Roman Catholic family of modest means.

 The surname Labillardière originated with Labillardière's grandfather, Jacques Houtou, who, in an affectation of nobility, appended the name of the family's estate, La Billardière, after his surname.
 Labillardière was thus baptised under the surname Houtou de Labillardière, but he later dropped the patronymic, retaining only Labillardière in both his publications and his signature.

 As a child, he attended the Collège royal d'Alençon, where he excelled in his studies.
 Around 1772, he matriculated to the University of Montpellier, studying medicine under Antoine Gouan.
 He did not graduate from Montpellier, instead transferring to the Reims University around 1774.
-After graduating in 1779, he moved to Paris, where he spent much his time at the Jardin du Roi.
+After graduating in 1779, he moved to Paris, where he spent much of his time at the Jardin du Roi.
 Having decided to pursue his interest in natural history, rather than a medical career, he took up an opportunity to collect specimens for Louis-Guillaume Le Monnier.